-An incentive for new or expanded eligible businesses is available in the form of an exemption from ad valorem taxes (except for school district taxes) on tangible property (except for finished goods and rolling stock) by application to the local governing authority.
+An incentive for new or expanded eligible businesses is available in the form of an exemption from ad valorem taxes on tangible property by application to the local governing authority.
 Such project may include a new enterprise, an addition, or an expansion or a replacement of equipment necessary in the operation of the eligible business.
 Eligible businesses include the following: